ironhack-labs/lab-angular-cinema-billboard/readme.md

 ### Iteration 3 | Home Page

 We are going to work on the `MyHomeComponent` component we created in the iteration above.
-We have to use the `Cinema` service to load all the movies information we have declared in the `movies` array.
+We have to use the `Cinema` service to load all the movies' information that's contained in the `movies` array.

-In the main page, we will show a list of all the movies.
+In the home page, we will show a list of all the movies.
 In addition, we will add a link to view the details of a movie.

 Remember, we're trying to stand out in the cinema world and convert all of the hip millenials.
 Add some styling to the home page.